Alfresco/alfresco-ng2-components/docs/search.component.md

 ## Details

 ### Customise Search Results
-You can add a template that will be shown when the results are loaded.
+You have to add a template that will be shown when the results are loaded.

 ```html
 <adf-search [searchTerm]="searchTerm">